- "Silver Label" Barolo 2018 Press All Ratings

 “SILVER LABEL” BAROLO DOCG

+This wine a blend of grapes from all 11 communes in the Barolo zone, as traditionally all Barolo had been made.
 There are two main soil types that cover Barolo: Tortonian in the western region that is heavy in clay and magnesium deposits.
 Wines grown in this soil tends to be more fragrant, elegant and soft, but with notable richness.
-In eastern Barolo, the chalky, limestone and mineral rich Helvetian soil produces wines of deeper color, body and tannic structure, making for long-lived wines.WINEMAKING
+In eastern Barolo, the chalky, limestone and mineral rich Helvetian soil produces wines of deeper color, body and tannic structure, making for long-lived wines.WINEMAKING & AGEING

-Ruby-red with garnet highlights.
-Clean, full and intense on the nose, with the wine’s typical traces of withered flowers, dry leaves and underbrush.
-A robust, well-bodied wine packed with structure and capable of withstanding the test of time.
-The acidity is nicely balanced with the tannins, giving a sense of freshness that prolongs the finish.
+Clean, full and intense nose, with typical traces of withered flowers, dry leaves and underbrush.
+Robust and well-bodied, with acidity and firm tannins that give a sense of freshness that prolongs the finish.
 Ideal with rich red meats, varying according to the wine and vintage, and medium and mature cheeses.
 Also lovely as an after-dinner wine.